Coastal Forces Books

 By John Lambert and Al Ross

+An absolute gem of a book which goes in to a huge level of detail regarding the design evolution, line drawings and technical details of UK Fairmile coastal forces vessels and some US boats.
 The line drawings and amplifications present are an intriguing and educational glimpse into the minds of those who designed these small warships in the midst of conflict.
 The annexes (as well as descriptions within the text) then deliver further encyclopaedic value through detailing the precise location of the build of each boat, along with some analytical statistics regarding who built the most boats and at what rate.
+A weighty tome that is packed with facts.

 Allied Coastal Forces of World War II – Vol 2 – Vosper MTBs and US Elcos